 Gathering of all conference participants to hear inspiring keynote speakers.
-Plenary speakers will reflect the diversity of our communities.
+Plenary speakers reflected the diversity of our communities.

-The majority of the conference programme will be presentations, panels and workshops looking at sexual orientation, sex and gender identity issues across six themes.
-The stream programmes will run at the same time and you can choose to attend sessions across all the streams or to follow all the presentations in a particular stream.
-Most streams will offer presentations in each session over the 3 days of the conference while some streams will only occur on one day.
-More detail on stream programmes will be available in November 2010.
-The six streams are:
+The majority of the conference programme were presentations, panels and workshops looking at sexual orientation, sex and gender identity issues across six themes.
+The stream programmes ran at the same time and you could choose to attend sessions across all the streams or to follow all the presentations in a particular stream.
+Most streams offered presentations in each session over the 3 days of the conference while some streams only occurred on one day.
+The six streams were:

-Expressions of interest are sought from individuals, groups and organisations to give presentations, lead workshops or participate on panels on topics related to each stream.
-See Expressions of Interest for further information.
-Contributions from indigenous people, young and older persons, whakawahine, fa’afafine and trans and intersex people is particularly encouraged.
-The organizing group is happy to put you in contact with representative from these communities in New Zealand to assist you in preparing a contribution.
+Expressions of interest weresought from individuals, groups and organisations to give presentations, lead workshops or participate on panels on topics related to each stream.
+Contributions from indigenous people, young and older persons, whakawahine, fa'afafine and trans and intersex people were particularly encouraged.
+The organizing group is happy to put you in contact with representatives from these communities in New Zealand.

-The conference is designed to encourage links between groups, communities and issues.
-There will be opportunities at the end of days 1 and 2 for individual groups to meet (caucus) to discuss issues specific to them.
-At present the following caucuses will be held:
+The conference was designed to encourage links between groups, communities and issues.
+There were opportunities at the end of days 1 and 2 for individual groups to meet (caucus) to discuss issues specific to them.
+The following caucuses were held:

-Conference Language The language for conference presentations will be English.
-There will be no translation services offered.
+Conference Language The language for conference presentations was English.
+There were no translation services offered.

-Each stream will focus on human rights as they impact on these different aspects of our lives.
-Contributions to the streams give the opportunity for our voices to be heard, to tell our stories about our experiences and our struggles and how we have learnt from them.
-Contributions will allow us to learn from each other about strategies and initiatives to promote, advocate and protect our human rights.
+Each stream focused on human rights as they impact on these different aspects of our lives.
+Contributions to the streams gave the opportunity for our voices to be heard, to tell our stories about our experiences and our struggles and how we have learnt from them.
+Contributions allowed us to learn from each other about strategies and initiatives to promote, advocate and protect our human rights.